 Spurs are designed to attach to cowboy boots with two small leather straps that connect in front of your boots like a simple belt.
 The ends of the leather straps fasten to the spur yoke by sliding its holes onto the yoke buttons.

-When you put your spurs on your boots, ensure they are tight enough to prevent them from slipping past your boot’s heel ledge, this is your primary consideration.
+When you put your spurs on your boots, ensure they are tight enough to prevent them from slipping past your heel ledge; this is your primary consideration.
 Your spurs should fit snugly but not tight.

 Tips for using spurs: